Binvention/BinventionProcessor1.0/README.md

 # BinventionProcessor1.0
- My own implimentation of a basic pipelined processor
+ My own implementation of a basic pipelined processor

 This is currently a work in progress.
 The functionality is as follows.